top of page

 Workshop Director, Hannan House, Detroit, Michigan, 2005-2006

-Metropolitan Area.
-I taught two workshops in reader’s theater, where we recorded a play for the local public radio station for the blind.
+Hannan House is a non-profit operating foundation serving the needs and improving the quality of life of older adults who live in the Detroit Metropolitan Area.
+I taught two workshops in readers’ theater, where we recorded a play for the local public radio station for the blind.
 I also assisted a local poet in teaching a poetry workshop.

 bottom of page